-- What you will do if cannot have children.
+- What you will do if you cannot have children

-- How your other goals (career, financial, etc.) will affect your family goals.
+- How your partner’s goals (career, financial, etc.) will affect your family’s goals

 Figuring Out Finances

-Financial issues are one of the top causes of arguments, which is why it’s so important to encourage clear and honest communication early on.
+Financial issues are among the top causes of arguments, so it’s important to encourage clear and honest communication early on.
 Be open with each other by answering the following questions:

 - Will we have a joint account?

 - What are our plans for our assets and debts before we get married?
 And after?

 - How will we save for unexpected expenses?

 - How do we plan to save for a house, car, or other large purchase?